 The selection of property types available depends where in Mexico you’re seeking a rental.
 The most common types of rental properties are apartments, condos, and houses on their own land within a residential neighborhood.

 In Spanish, these are called departamentos and condominios.
 These are the two most common type of property for rent; some condos are classed as ‘condominios horizontales’ which are single or two-story homes joined together at the sides instead of being stacked.
 Condos and apartment blocks may also be part of gated communities.

-Houses: Casas.
+Casas.
 These are usually family homes situated on their own plot of land, usually within a residential area or defined neighborhood of the town or city.
-They might face a public road, or they may be part of a fraccionamiento, or gated community.
+They might face a public road; or they may be part of a fraccionamiento, that is a gated community; or be inside a cerrada or privada, that is a gated or private road.